The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 \subsection{Near-extremal near-horizon geometries}

-An important question about near-horizon geometries is the following: how much dynamics of gravity coupled to matter fields is left in a near-horizon limit such as \eqref{nearcoord}?
-We will explore in the following sections several aspects of the dynamics in the near-horizon limit.
+An important question about near-horizon geometries is the following: how much dynamics of gravity coupled to matter fields is left in a near-horizon limit such as~\eqref{nearcoord}?
+We already discussed in Section~\ref{sec:spin} the absence of non-perturbative solutions in near-horizon geometries, such as black holes.
 In this section, we will discuss the existence of near-extremal solutions obtained from a combined near-horizon limit and zero temperature limit.
-We will discuss in Section \ref{sec:nonpert} the absence of non-perturbative solutions in the near-horizon geometries such as black holes.
-In Section \ref{sec:nobulkdof}, we will argue for the absence of local bulk degrees of freedom, and finally in Section \ref{sec:microS} we will discuss non-trivial boundary dynamics generated by large diffeomorphisms.
+We will show that these solutions are related to extremal near-horizon geometries via a non-trivial diffeomorphism and we will point out that their temperature has to be fixed in order to be able to define the energy (which is then fixed as well).
+There is therefore no black hole of arbitrary energy in near-horizon geometries.
+In Section~\ref{sec:nobulkdof}, we will argue for the absence of local bulk degrees of freedom.
+We will discuss later in Section~\ref{sec:microS} the remaining non-trivial boundary dynamics generated by large diffeomorphisms.